Dear University Community,

 The IRB has developed COVID-19 Guidance for Human Subjects Research which outlines the steps for resuming in-person human subjects research.
 The guidance incorporates CDC COVID-19 information and the UW Oshkosh Titans Return Plan.
 Investigators are encouraged to limit personal contact and continue all or parts of their study online or using remote methods when possible.

 We want to remind researchers about the requirement for IRB review of changes.
 If you wish to modify your study procedures, please submit an IRB Modification Request Form.
 If you change your methods to collect data during this time frame, please also remember to adjust your informed consent documents.

 The IRB will meet through teleconference methods if a convened meeting is necessary.
 Please note that review times may be slightly delayed based on the volume of requests received and availability of committee members.

 Institutional Animal Care and Use Committee (IACUC):

-The NIH Office of Laboratory Animal Welfare (OLAW) recently issued guidance in NOT-OD-20-088 on flexibilities for IACUCs for assured institutions.
+The NIH Office of Laboratory Animal Welfare (OLAW) issued guidance in NOT-OD-20-088 on flexibility for IACUCs for assured institutions.
 In addition, USDA-APHIS has developed a list of frequently asked questions to share information about agency services and business continuity.

-- Personnel reporting to campus will coordinate times and practice social distancing
+- Animal care staff will coordinate times for sharing spaces and practice social distancing.

 Institutional Biosafety Committee (IBC):